Sean1708/reFILE/README.rst

--d, --directories       rename and delete (if empty) directories -l, --limit             maximum depth limit when searching recursively -I, --ignore            ignore any files which match this regex -i, --check             prompt for confirmation before renaming or
+-d, --directories       rename and delete (if empty) directories -l, --limit             maximum depth limit when searching recursively -I, --ignore            ignore any files which match this regex -i, --confirm           prompt for confirmation before renaming or
                             deleting any files
+-f, --force             never prompt for confirmation

 The only local options are for help on a specific command.